 North’s monumental and poetic Succession (2016) uses concrete forms that evoke the industrial heritage of this region and his own family history.

-To discover more about these works, ask Visitor's Services for a free Sculpture Park Discovery Trail for families and enjoy a leisurely walk in the museum grounds.
-The lakeside Sculpture Park is also a perfect place for a picnic.
+To discover more about these works download the Sculpture Park brochure and Discovery Trail for families and enjoy a leisurely walk in the museum grounds.
+Sculpture Park is also a perfect place for a picnic.